Canada reimposes a visa requirement on Mexicans

 Quebec’s premier has been urging the Canadian government to slow the influx of immigrants, which he says has been straining resources.
 The U.S. government also urged Canada to take action as some Mexicans have been crossing illegally into the U.S. from Canada.

-Immigration Minister Marc Miller said that the new rules took effect late Thursday.
+Immigration Minister Marc Miller said that the new rules take effect late Thursday.

 “We have seen exponential growth in asylum claims particularly from Mexican nationals in the last year,” Miller said.